|

 book of Genesis.
 No one before Moses was

-ever told to keep the Sabbath.
+ever told to keep the Sabbath day holy.
 If they did,

 why are there no examples of anyone keeping